Céline Gounder, MD, ScM, FIDSA

 Why subscribe?

-Ask Dr. Gounder is my home base, where you can find what I’m doing across platforms.
+Systemic is my home base, where you can find what I’m doing across platforms and stories that those other platforms might not let me cover.
 Subscribe and keep track.

 My Bio